-- Unconditional cash transfers to assist households directly impacted by the ongoing conduct of hostilities that has had a demonstrated negative impact on their capacity to respond to their essential needs. - Cash-for-work wage transfers to cover critical needs of vulnerable households that would also help to maintain or repair community infrastructure. - Support to farming communities: Inputs and technical assistance to increase household agricultural production to improve food security. - Basic Service provision and Community infrastructure to support conflicted affected people with adequate living conditions, by improving their access to clean water and shelter and ensuring that they have sanitary surrounding and can protect themselves from communicable diseases and adverse weather conditions.
-Some of these interventions are emergency/short term response: building materials for shelter construction, emergency latrines, solar lamp, water filters, temporary water supply solutions.
-Community infrastructure of a longer-term nature is provided where suitable, in consultation with communities and may include repair or upgrade of essential WASH; other infrastructure may include construction repair or upgrade of shelters and/or communal structures (e.g. community halls, schools, health facilities) and access points to basic services (e.g. roads, jetties, bridges).
+- Provison of support to farmers, Inputs and technical assistance to increase household agricultural production to improve food security. - Provision of esstential household items to assist households directly impacted by the ongoing conduct of hostilities or compound shocks including climatic harzards that has had a demonstrated negative impact on their capacity to respond to their essential needs. - Cash-for-work wage transfers to cover critical needs of vulnerable households that would also help to maintain or repair community infrastructure. - Provision of Basic Services to support households directly impacted by the ongoing conduct of hostilities or compound shocks including climatic harzards with adequate living conditions by improving their access to clean water and shelter and ensuring that they have sanitary surrounding and can protect themselves from communicable diseases and adverse weather conditions.
+Inventions may include building materials for shelter construction, emergency latrines, solar lamps, water filters, water supply solutions.